AthenZ/athenz/docs/data_model.md

   an Athenz-aware container, reachable via an explicit endpoint.
 * Provider - a type of service that participates in the multi-tenant provisioning protocol.
 * Tenant - a Domain that is provisioned to access some Resources in a Provider
-* Group - A group is a Role with explicit principal assignments
+* Group - A group is a collection of user and service principals
 * Control Plane - operations done to provision or otherwise setup a system, outside its normal operation.
 * Data Plane - operations done in the normal usage of a system, after it is set up.
-These operations are usually highly performance sensitive
+These operations are usually highly performance sensitive.

 There are numerous domains, and domains can themselves “contain” subdomains, from a creation/deletion perspective.
 However, all domains and subdomains,